sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > Our (1Password's) goals in offering these challenges is to gain a better sense of the resistance of various types of user Master Passwords to cracking if 1Password data is captured from a user's device.

 Even more luckily, the parameters of their challenge are similar to the LUKS defaults I found on Tails: They [published a series of hashes](https://github.com/agilebits/crackme) derived from 100,000 rounds of HMAC-SHA256 on a 3-word passphrase from their word list (about 18,000 words).
-[The (eventual) winners say they used 21 NVIDIA cards worth of computing power and sustained an average speed of 209.85 kH/s.](https://github.com/agilebits/crackme/blob/master/write-ups/DOHB6DC7.md) Given our formula above, and for conservative sake, maintaining the 100k iterations of the contest, that's `1/(209.85*1000) * 7776**4 /60 / 60 / 24 / 365` or 552 years to get through the entire space of a 4-word passphrase from the EFF long list.
-3 words gets us down to 25 days.
+[The (eventual) winners say they used 21 NVIDIA cards worth of computing power and sustained an average speed of 209.85 kH/s.](https://github.com/agilebits/crackme/blob/master/write-ups/DOHB6DC7.md), or 209,850 guess per second.
+Given our formula above, and for conservative sake, maintaining the 100k iterations of the contest, that's `1 / 209850 * 7776**4 / 60 / 60 / 24 / 365` or 552 years to get through the entire space of a 4-word passphrase from the EFF long list.
+3 words takes 25 days.

 Thus, 3 words is a little dicey, 4 feels better...

 In the end, I stuck by my recommendation of 7 words: I figured _I_ didn't want to be the reason one of these encrypted drives gets cracked.
 I think you'd want more user stories to make a call on whether the trade-off between security and convenience is worth knocking this down to 6 or 5 words.
 And obviously it'd be easy to tweak the number of the recommendation in the documentation.
-I'm proud that I got the ball rolling.
+I'm proud that I got the ball rolling, and was able to do a little light forensic work that I _hope_ isn't too off-the-mark.